MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/product-get-started.md

 author: edupont04
 ms.service: dynamics365-business-central
 ms.topic: get-started-article
-ms.devlang: na
-ms.tgt_pltfrm: na
-ms.workload: na
 ms.search.keywords: setup wizard
-ms.date: 10/01/2019
+ms.date: 11/14/2019
 ms.author: edupont
-ms.openlocfilehash: 00ab948c07e708ae22c63177f01ed4c6ada28c5a
+ms.openlocfilehash: addf7e03759809bd487d87271625f6df60293031
-ms.sourcegitcommit: 02e704bc3e01d62072144919774f1244c42827e4
+ms.sourcegitcommit: cfc92eefa8b06fb426482f54e393f0e6e222f712
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 10/01/2019
+ms.lasthandoff: 12/03/2019
-ms.locfileid: "2313606"
+ms.locfileid: "2878087"
 ---
 # <a name="getting-started-with-included365fin_longincludesd365fin_long_mdmd"></a>Getting Started with [!INCLUDE[d365fin_long](includes/d365fin_long_md.md)]
 [!INCLUDE[d365fin](includes/d365fin_md.md)] is a business management solution for small and mid-sized organizations that automates and streamlines business processes and helps you manage your business.
 Signing up is easy, and you can migrate existing business data from your legacy system.

-To help you with your subscription, find a [!INCLUDE[d365fin](includes/d365fin_md.md)] partner [here](https://www.microsoft.com/en-us/solution-providers/search).
+To help you with your subscription, find a [!INCLUDE[d365fin](includes/d365fin_md.md)] partner.
+For more information, see [How do I find a reselling partner?](across-faq.md#findpartner).

-When you sign up for the [!INCLUDE[d365fin](includes/d365fin_md.md)] preview you get access to a demonstration company.
-The demonstration company contains sample data, but you can create your own sales documents, for example, or set up a bank account.
+When you sign up for [!INCLUDE [prodshort](includes/prodshort.md)], you get access to a demonstration company.
+The demonstration company contains sample data, but you can create new sales documents, for example, or set up a bank account.
+However, if you want to use [!INCLUDE [prodshort](includes/prodshort.md)] to help run your business, you must contact a [!INCLUDE [prodshort](includes/prodshort.md)] reselling partner and buy a subscription.
+For more information about trials and subscriptions, see [Trials and Subscriptions](across-preview.md).

 ## <a name="get-to-know-included365finincludesd365fin_mdmd"></a>Get to know [!INCLUDE[d365fin](includes/d365fin_md.md)]

 In [!INCLUDE[d365fin](includes/d365fin_md.md)], some things will be familiar to you, and other things might be unfamiliar.
-In the demonstration company, visual guides explain core functionality, and help you try out daily tasks like creating a sales invoice and viewing a report.
-If you leave a guide, for example, to explore [!INCLUDE[d365fin](includes/d365fin_md.md)] on your own, but want to return to it, go back to the Role Centre and launch the Getting Started tour.
-If you want more assistance, contact a [!INCLUDE[d365fin](includes/d365fin_md.md)] partner.

-> [!TIP]
-> You can get back to the Role Centre by selecting the company name in the upper left corner.

 For some quick, nice-to-know tricks, see:

 * [Find things](ui-search.md)
 * [Searching, Filtering, and Sorting Lists](ui-enter-criteria-filters.md)